What are the current trends in procurement talent?

 Younger generations want to work in procurement teams that embrace the capabilities advanced technology offers — and are actively seeking roles in teams that embrace AI.

 Young professionals expect technology to be part of their job roles.
-They’ve grown up with advanced capabilities, and are broadly more comfortable working with AI, automation, and data analytics than without them.
+They’ve grown up with advanced capabilities and are broadly more comfortable with automation, data analytics, and AI in procurement.
 They’re used to being able to automate routine tasks, so look for roles that empower them to do so — and avoid working for teams with high administrative burdens.

 Younger generations also value career growth opportunities and understand that having more exposure to strategic decision-making early in their career enables more dynamic career paths as they progress.
 So, as older generations approach retirement and younger generations fill up more and more of your workforce, positioning your team as digitally mature is a must.